LAC House General Information

 The LAC House starter booklet has been updated for 2017 and is available to view below and download here.

 The students are accommodated in two dormitory buildings on the Longburn Adventist College Campus.
-The boys’ and girls’ dormitories accommodate students in double and single rooms.
+The boys’ and girls’ dormitories accommodate students in double (shared) and single rooms.
 The dormitories contain a chapel, TV lounge, kitchenette, sick-bay, office and laundry.
 The cafeteria, which contains a fully equipped industrial kitchen, is located in a separate building within walking distance of the dormitories.
-Within the cafeteria building are the dining room and assembly area.
+Within the cafeteria building is the dining room and assembly area.

 The catering staff provide tasty, balanced, nutritious vegetarian meals and will cater for students requiring special dietary needs where possible.
 Students make their own packed lunches at breakfast time.